-- provide a positive sport experience to participants
+- Provide a positive sport expericence to participants.

-- provide opportunities for participants to achieve their full potential in and through sport.
+- Provide oppourtunities for participants to acheieve their full potential in and through sport.

 The NCCP Model

-The NCCP model is made up of three streams and a total of eight contexts, each with its own coaching requirements.
+The NCCP model is made up of two streams and a total of six contexts, each with its own coaching requirements.
 Each sport is responsible for identifying how many of the eight contexts are relevant to their sport.
-The table below shows which contexts have been identified by BASEBALL

 Stream 1 – Community Sport